 So, what might investigators of the future do differently?
 They might:

 These changes would also have an impact on the overall law enforcement workforce (see figure 11).

-Reconstructing work as described in this report will require public sector leaders to shift their mindsets when thinking about three organizational levels: (1) the individual employee; (2) supervisors and managers; and (3) senior management (see figure 12).
-Organizations need to transform human resources to focus on providing the greatest value humans can provide (creativity, empathy, problem-solving, etc.).
+Reconstructing work as described in this report will require public sector leaders to shift their mindsets when thinking about three organisational levels: (1) the individual employee; (2) supervisors and managers; and (3) senior management (see figure 12).
+Organisations need to transform human resources to focus on providing the greatest value humans can provide (creativity, empathy, problem-solving, etc.).
 Failing to do so could put them at greater risk of automating the human out of certain work completely, which would signify a major lost opportunity in not only efficiency gains, but also in better and more value creation as well.

 Employees must understand that change is coming and seek the new skills that will be required for them to succeed in a changed work world.
 And they should feel empowered to take on some of the responsibility for that learning themselves.
 Humans are still vastly better than machines at problem-solving, communicating and knowledge sharing, collaboration, leadership, creativity, empathy, and coping with ambiguity and uncertainty.17 Maintaining these advantages through consistent learning and skill development will be paramount.

 Child case workers in some states currently spend less than 10 per cent of their workdays actually interacting with children and families.
 Instead, they spend most of their time on administrative tasks that could be reduced with the application of technologies.18 Their current administrative burden impacts their ability to most effectively protect vulnerable children and coordinate services for those children.
 Child-aid coordinators of the future will have more time and tools to customise services for vulnerable children based on each child’s unique circumstances.19

 The effective manager of the future will oversee teams differently, allowing problems and opportunities to be identified and addressed in a much more organic way, driven from the bottom-up.